jloftw/Act_Integradora/README.md

 - [NativeWebSocket](https://github.com/endel/NativeWebSocket)
 - [NavMeshComponents](https://github.com/Unity-Technologies/NavMeshComponents)

-To install NativeWebSocket, follow the instructions on the GitHub page and to install NavMeshComponents, clone the reposotory into the ```/Assets``` folder of your Unity project.
+To install NativeWebSocket, follow the instructions on the GitHub page and to install NavMeshComponents, clone the repository into the ```/Assets``` folder of your Unity project.

 ## Run program
 Find ```server.py``` within the Server folder and run the following command: ```python3 server.py```